-If you purchase them container-grown — that is, potted plants — then late spring is when you should be planting roses.
-This gives the plants a good start for the growing season, but the truth is you are transplanting them from one growing location to another, and you can do this successfully at nearly any time of the growing season.
+If you purchase container-grown plants — that is, potted plants — then late spring is when you should be planting roses.
+This gives the plants a good start for the growing season, but the truth is you are transplanting them from one growing location to another, and you can do this successfully at nearly any time during the growing season.

 Excellent drainage is one of the primary cultural requirements to grow roses.
 They will die quickly if they are planted in mud or wet soil and left there for any length of time.
-Ideally, roses should be planted in organically rich, moisture-retentive, loose loam.
-Blend organic compost into the soil before planting to increase drainage and fertility.
+Ideally, roses should be planted on organically rich, moisture-retentive, loose loam.
+Blend organic matter, such as compost, into the soil before planting to increase drainage and fertility.
 The soil pH should be between 6.5 and 7.0.

 The second critical requirement for roses is sun, and the more sun they get, the more flowers you will have to enjoy.
 All roses should receive at least six to eight hours of direct sun every day.
 As usual, in extremely hot climates, all plants, including roses, appreciate a little afternoon sun protection.
 In colder regions, plant the roses near a wall that faces west or south for more flowers and better winter survival rates.

-Nobody could call roses drought tolerant.
+Nobody could call roses drought-tolerant.
 They are among the most thirsty landscape plants, and frequent irrigation — some 2 inches a week — is essential during the rose's first year in your garden.
 It is during this period that it is establishing roots.
 This should be cut in half when the plant is established.
-Drip irrigation is the method of choice, allowing you to get water to the root area but avoiding getting the leaves wet, a factor in a variety of fungal diseases.
+Drip irrigation is the method of choice, allowing you to direct water to the root area and avoid getting the leaves wet, a factor in a variety of fungal diseases.
 Add organic mulch to help keep moisture in the soil.

 How to Winterize Roses